-One of the most debated topics of Canadian real estate investing beginners has got to be Cash flow.
+One of the most debated topics among Canadian real estate investing beginners has got to be Cash flow.

 So many beginning real estate investors will decide whether or not a real estate investment is good or bad based on the answer to this single question: